What does elvesCARE do?

 What makes us different?

-We are adament to engage workers with a mature and caring nature and the relevant qualification.
+We are adament to engage workers with a mature and caring nature and relevant qualification.

 How many hours do I work?